Ends 12/02: Join the Holistic Wellness Collective for $1/day! Code: BLACKFRIDAY7

 Short-acting benzos: This category of benzos tend to kick in fairly quickly and metabolize out of your system in a shorter amount of time.
 Often people who take these drugs feel a noticeable drop in their symptoms and may take the drugs more frequently.
 Examples of short-acting benzos are lorazepam (Ativan), and alprazolam (Xanax) (RX List, 2021).

-Generally speaking, the shorter-acting benzos are more addictive than the longer-acting ones.
+Generally speaking, the shorter-acting benzos are more habit-forming than the longer-acting ones.
 This is because the shorter-acting benzos have a quicker and stronger sedative onset, and a more intense withdrawal or ‘come-down.’

 Studies have shown that you can become tolerant to the benzo in just a few days of use and dependent on the drug after a few weeks of use (Alcohol and Drug Foundation, 2021).